JuracyAmerico/gsko2019/saml-lab/saml-lab.md

 Note that the Form fields may be in a different order between the app.
 This is why exchanging metadata via the metadata files is usually the safest option if it is available.

-Note also that we do not need to download the Tableau certificate and load it into Okta.
+:warning: Note also that we do not need to download the Tableau certificate and load it into Okta.
 Why not?

 Next download the Idp Metadata by clicking on the *Identity Provider metadata* link and saving the XML (right-click > Save as... in Chrome):